How to Respond to Gaslighting and Stay Mentally Strong

 The word “gaslighting” has been receiving a lot of attention in recent years, and everyone seems to be talking about it.
 Merriam-Webster, one of the most prominent dictionary publishers, has even chosen “gaslighting” as its word of the year for 2022.

 Gaslighting can occur in all types of relationships where there is an unequal power dynamic, and most of us have been gaslighted at some point in our lives.
 But despite the awareness and understanding of this term, it may be difficult for many to navigate relationships with someone who’s gaslighting them.

 Gaslighting distorts reality and can leave the targeted person isolated and sapped of confidence and self-esteem.
 So how can we spot this form of emotional abuse and minimize its psychological impact on our daily lives?

-How to handle gaslighting and stay firm in your truth
+How to respond to gaslighting and stay firm in your truth

 Gaslighters use this psychologically manipulative tactic in an effort to gain power over you by making you doubt yourself and your perception of reality.